 If you are interested in making private arrangements to hear the recordings, please contact firstname.lastname@example.org.

+Yes, you are welcome to listen along.
 We’ve made the necessary arrangements with ASCAP so that we can run a public, free podcast of the daily “Kaddish” recordings.
-You can now subscribe to our daily “kaddish in two-part harmony” podcast in the iTunes music store: http://itunes.apple.com/us/podcast/beitmalkhut-org/id427553603 You can also use this RSS feed link with other RSS readers: http://beitmalkhut.org/?feed=podcast If you use blubrry, our podcast title is “kaddish in two-part harmony.”
+You can now subscribe to our daily “kaddish in two-part harmony” podcast in the iTunes music store: http://itunes.apple.com/us/podcast/beitmalkhut-org/id427553603 You can also use this RSS feed link with other RSS readers: https://beitmalkhut.org/?feed=podcast If you use blubrry, our podcast title is “kaddish in two-part harmony.”
 As of today, all our daily Kaddish recordings are linked directly in this blog as “daily kaddish: [title]” posts that have an embedded Media Player.
 To listen to a daily recording, just click the big black play button:

 For best sound…